rafaelfoster/fortiedr/README.md

 ## How to contribute, provide feedback, or report bugs?

-You can e-mail me at fosterr at fortinet (.) com.
+You can e-mail me at rafaelgfoster at gmail (.) com.

 Enjoy it!